ADD: Neurofeedback training is a great drug-free treatment

 It can be tough for parents to tell if their child really has an attention problem or if they are just sleep deprived, “lazy” or defiant.
 It's also hard to understand what options are available to help...

-What does ADHD look like?
+What does ADD look like?

-ADHD has many different presentations.
+ADD has many different presentations.
 Kids with inattentive ADD often are not diagnosed at an early age because they are not showing up with behavior problems.
 Inattentive kids struggle to stay up to speed in the classroom.
 Kids with hyper and impulsive behavior are usually identified at a younger age because they can’t sit still and they act out without thinking about the consequences.
-Kids with ADHD struggle with focus, completing homework without supervision, staying organized and following directions.
+Kids with ADD struggle with focus, completing homework without supervision, staying organized and following directions.
 As the child ages, and the complexity and demand of school increases these kids are more easily identified.
 They may work just as hard as their classmates, but their effort does not pay off.
 They are spinning their wheels and not going very far.

 How will I know if Neurofeedback training is helping?